Eating a Snow Cone brings me right back to my childhood. Snocones are a classic summer treat that is easy to make at home!

 There are several factors that go into how much snow cone syrup you will need.
 Figure out what size your paper cones (or snoballs if you put the ice in a cup) will be and how many servings you plan to make.
 Here are a few measurements to get you started:

-- 4 oz snow cone – 2 tbsp of syrup
+- 4 oz snow cone – 2 tablespoon of syrup

-- 6 oz snow cone/snoball – 3 tbsp of syrup
+- 6 oz snow cone/snoball – 3 tablespoon of syrup

-- 8 oz snoball – 4 tbsp of syrup
+- 8 oz snoball – 4 tablespoon of syrup

 The Classic SnoCone is what you think of when you picture a snow cone.
 It has three stripes of color/flavor that blend together a bit where they touch.
 Fill the paper cone with ice.
 Drizzle blue raspberry syrup on one side, yellow pineapple syrup in the middle, and red cherry syrup on the other side.